jetbridge/jetkit-cdk/README.md

 We want to build maintainable and scalable cloud-first applications, with cloud resources generated from application code.

 Using AWS CDK we can automate generating API Gateway routes and Lambda functions from class and function metadata.
 Each class or function view is a self-contained Lambda function that only pulls in the dependencies needed for its functioning, keeping startup times low and applications modular.
-Get all of the power of a minimal web framework without cramming your entire app into a single Lambda.
+Get the utility of a minimal web framework without cramming your entire app into a single Lambda.

 Optional support for TypeORM using the Aurora Serverless Data API and convenient helpers for CRUD, serialization, tracing, and error handling will be added soon.